architectcodes/tomek.wiszniewski.cc/source/_drafts/how-css-unit-tests-boosted-our-productivity.md

 {% raw %}<a id="/our-story/regressions"></a>{% endraw %}

 “Why is this CSS rule here?
 What happens if I change it?
-Looks good in this view, should be okay.” — “This other view is broken!
-Why was this line of CSS over there changed three weeks ago?”
-We all know this, right?
+Looks good in this view, should be okay.”
+That was the way we used to develop our components.
+One of them created back then by an external contributor has been a source of countless bugs over the last months.
+No-one knows what his CSS was meant to do and what to pay attention to when changing it.
+Whenever one of us has to extend that component, he has to summon all his courage and pick the only choice he has.
+It’s a very brittle way, which we call…

 {% pullquote %}
-“Poking around
+“poking around
-until it works”
+until it works.”
 {% endpullquote %}

+Even if the change works well in one test view, we have no way of knowing if it doesn’t break another view or the live app itself.

 {% raw %}<a id="/our-story/fat-stylesheets"></a>{% endraw %}

-On the other hand, we all know the feeling when stylesheets grow fat over time, out of uncertainty.
+The uncertainty of the poking-around approach leads to another problem – stylesheets growing fat over time.
 “Why is this CSS rule here?
 This view looks good if I change it, but what if I break another view?
 I’d better add a new class and use the new one instead.”
 Everyone keeps adding stuff to the CSS, rather than reusing, optimizing or cleaning up existing code.

 <p class="text-center"><figure><img class="img-responsive"
   src="/post-images/stacking-foam-blocks.gif"
   alt="Video of a guy stacking giant foam blocks in a warehouse" style="width: 100%"
 /><figcaption>Source: giphy.com</figcaption></figure></p>

+About a year after developing the project traditionally (the poking-around approach) in a team of 1 to 2 developers, the built stylesheet weighed around 200 kB (4400 lines of CSS).
+6 months of test-driven development onwards, with a team of 3–5, and we’ve just grown 30 kB (we’re at 6000 lines of CSS now)!
+Don’t get me wrong – we have shipped loads of new features!
+It’s just that now we have a lot more opportunity to extend, reuse, remix and slim down what’s already there.